ibm-cloud-docs/mqcloud/learn/mqoc_security.md

 Incoming connection requests for channels other than the two names defined above are blocked by a default "ADDRESSMAP" rule.
 This means that if you define your own MQ channel (for example to accept incoming connections from another queue manager) then connection to that new channel will be blocked by default and you will need to define a rule to permit the specific connection to that new channel.

-For details on configuring MQ fine grained authorization please see the following [topic](https://www.ibm.com/support/knowledgecenter/SSFKSJ_9.0.0/com.ibm.mq.sec.doc/q013480_.htm) in the IBM Knowledge Center.
+For details on configuring MQ fine grained authorization please see the following [topic](https://www.ibm.com/support/knowledgecenter/SSFKSJ_9.0.0/com.ibm.mq.sec.doc/q013480_.htm){: external} in the IBM Knowledge Center.

 ## Recommendations

 It is strongly recommended to use TLS channels for administration and application connectivity in order to protect credentials and business data, as it flows between the application and the queue manager.
 For details on configuring TLS for channels please see the following [topic](/docs/services/mqcloud?topic=mqcloud-mqoc_configure_chl_ssl).

 The Advanced Message Security (AMS) feature, which provides a higher level of protection for sensitive data is available for use at the application or queue manager.
 It is strongly recommended that sensitive data should be encrypted by the application using AMS, to ensure that it is fully protected as it flows between the application and the queue manager and through the system.
-For details on configuring AMS for client applications see the following [topic](/docs/services/mqcloud?topic=mqcloud-mqoc_app_ams)
+For details on configuring AMS for client applications see the following [topic](/docs/services/mqcloud?topic=mqcloud-mqoc_app_ams).

 The queue manager source IP address is dynamic and will change if a queue manager is restarted or fails over to another host.
 The source IP address is shared by multiple queue managers and therefore should not be used as the only mechanism for authenticating an incoming connection on a receiver channel.